 It became a popular retreat house for many Catholic High Schools.
 Virtually every Catholic HS from the Eisenhower in Chicago to Kankakee held retreats at SMRH.
 In the 1980s the Slovenian Chorale group, Slovenska Pesem, directed by Fr.
 Vendelin Spendov, OFM began holding its weekly Sunday practices for over a decade in the dining room.
 They even watched the 1985 Super Bowl from the dining room of the retreat house,

 Word got out about the beautiful serene grounds of the retreat house, a rural oasis that has to be one of the most beautiful places in northern Illinois.
-The SMRH also developed a reputation as a spartan place with good food that provides the right atmosphere for spiritual renewal.
+The SMRH has developed a reputation as a spartan place with good food that provides the right atmosphere for spiritual renewal.

 Fr.
 Blase died in April of 2017 and there was a concern that the SMRH would close.
 The Franciscans have made a commitment to continue this ministry with the help of the Deacons who are members of Hopes on the Way of the Chicago Archdiocese.
 The house has been cleaned and renovated with the support of volunteers from local parishes and the AA community who have thrown themselves into cleaning, decluttering and providing the needed repairs to a building that sees about 1,000 retreatants a year.